Inference

 console.log('Reports saved to:', result.outputDirectory);

-For detailed account operations, see Account Management.
+For detailed account operations, see Account.

 - Ledger creation (